jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     THEN
                         \ else return to background task SLEEP MOV @RSP+,SR        \ restore SR flags
-    BIC #%1111_1000,SR  \ but force CPU Active Mode RET                 \ (instead of RETI)
+    BIC #%0111_1000,SR  \ but force CPU Active Mode, disable all interrupts RET                 \ (instead of RETI)
     ENDCODE

-A the end of low level CODE definition, the instruction MOV @IP+,PC jumps to the next definition.
+At the end of low level CODE definition, the instruction MOV @IP+,PC jumps to the next definition.
 This faster (4 cycles) and shorter (one word) instruction replaces the famous pair of assembly instructions : CALL #LABEL ...
 RET (4+4 cycles, 2+1 words).
 The register IP is the Interpretative Pointer.

-High level FORTH definitions starts with a boot code "DOCOL" that save the IP pointer, reload it with the first address of a list of execution addresses, then performs a postincrement branch to this first address.
+High level FORTH definitions starts with a boot code "DOCOL" which saves the IP pointer and loads it with the first address of a list of execution addresses, then performs a postincrement branch to the first one.
-The list ends with the address of another piece of code: EXIT (6 cycles) that restores IP before the instruction MOV @IP+,PC.
+The list ends with the address of another piece of code: EXIT (6 cycles) which restores IP before the instruction MOV @IP+,PC.

 here, the compilation of low level ADD definition :